 While the fundamental rules governing words ending in "s" remain largely consistent, certain trends and developments are shaping their usage in contemporary English.
 The rise of informal communication, the influence of digital media, and ongoing linguistic evolution are all contributing to subtle shifts in how these words are employed.

 Another trend is the simplification of pluralization in certain contexts.
 In informal settings, there's a growing tendency to omit the "s" from plural nouns, particularly when the quantity is already clear from the context.
-For example, someone might say "five dollar" instead of "five dollars."
+As an example, someone might say "five dollar" instead of "five dollars."
 While this is generally considered grammatically incorrect in formal writing, its prevalence in casual conversation reflects a broader trend towards linguistic simplification.

 Tips and Expert Advice

 Mastering the use of words ending in "s" requires careful attention to grammatical rules, contextual awareness, and a willingness to adapt to evolving linguistic trends.
-Here are some practical tips and expert advice to help you navigate the complexities of these words:
+Here are some practical tips and expert advice to help you manage the complexities of these words:

 Practice Proper Possessive Usage: The rules governing possessive nouns can be tricky, particularly with plural nouns and joint possession.
 Remember that singular possessive nouns take an apostrophe "s" ('s), while plural possessive nouns that already end in "s" take only an apostrophe (').
 For joint possession, where two or more people own something together, only the last name takes the possessive form (e.g., "John and Mary's house").